Membership of the Guild

 To Join the Guild of Nurses: Please download and submit the application form here.

-To Renew Your Membership: The renewal form for Freemen of The Guild of Nurses for the annual quarterage of £55 due on 12th May 2018 can be downloaded here.
-If you are able to pay by Direct Debit, this would be most helpful and the mandate can be downloaded here.
-Both forms can be posted together to the House of Commons.
+To Renew Your Membership: The renewal form for Freemen of The Guild of Nurses for the annual quarterage of £60 due on 12th May 2019 can be downloaded here.
+All renewals are to be made by Direct Debit and the mandate can be downloaded here.
+Both forms can be posted together to Apothecaries’ Hall (address on the renewal form).

 If you have any questions about membership then please email: email@example.com